CQUlearningsystemgroup/CBN-Net/README.md

 # Introduction

-The source code of the proposed method is available online at Github.
+The source code of the CBN-Net for training and evaluation is available.

 ## Abstract